Villandry Castle – The Loire Valley's most beautiful castle garden

 Villandry castle with garden

-10 gardeners work full-time in the garden, and during the season at least as many seasonal workers are added.
-Every spring and summer, they plant 115 plants in the park, half of which are grown in the castle's own greenhouses.
-If it is not planted, bushes are cut, patterns are raked in the gravel or vines are tended.
-There is constant work going on in the garden.
-To put the gardeners' work into perspective, it takes four gardeners two whole months to mow them 000 lime trees every year.
+The garden has 10 full-time gardeners and at least as many seasonal workers during the season.
+Every spring and summer, they plant 115,000 plants in the park, half of which are grown in the castle's own greenhouse.
+If they are not planting, they are cutting bushes, raking patterns in the gravel or tending vines.
+It is a constant work in the garden.
+To put the gardeners' work in perspective, it takes four gardeners two whole months to cut the over 1000 linden trees each year.

 castle garden with passages

-The most beautiful part, in my eyes, was the French vegetable garden (potager) in square patterned squares right in front of the castle.
-It might not look that impressive when you walk around it, but take a second look.
-Here it is the heads of lettuce that play the main role and their pattern is a large part of the garden's unique beauty.
+The most beautiful part in my opinion was the French vegetable garden (potager) in square patterned squares right in front of the castle.
+It may not look that impressive when you walk around it, but take a second look.
+Here it is the lettuce heads that play the main role and its pattern is a big part of the garden's unique beauty.

 Although the park is at its most beautiful during the spring and summer months, the park is open all year round.
 During the winter season, visitors are few, the birds take over the park and the low light over the frosty bushes should be dazzlingly beautiful.